-For more information, please see How do candidates dispute the accuracy of their report?
+For more information, refer to How do candidates dispute their report's accuracy?.

-Checkr provides a mobile-friendly Candidate Portal which makes it easy for candidates to see the status and ETA of their background check, access a copy of their completed report, upload documents, or dispute inaccuracies on their report.
+Checkr provides a mobile-friendly Candidate Portal that makes it easy for candidates to find the status and ETA of their background check, access a copy of their completed report, upload documents, or dispute report inaccuracies.

-Checkr’s Candidate Experience team works to make the background check experience personal, simple, and fast.
-Our team is located in the United States and supports candidates in both English and Spanish.
-We are available to support candidates with questions or concerns at any time after Checkr initiates their background check.
+The Checkr Candidate Experience team works to make the background check experience personal, simple, and fast.
+The team is in the United States and supports candidates in both English and Spanish.
+The team is available to support candidates with questions or concerns at any time after Checkr initiates their background check.

-The Candidate Portal and Checkr’s Candidate Experience team are there to support both our candidates and our customers.
-Customers can direct their candidates to the Candidate Portal or Checkr’s Candidate Experience team when they have questions about their background check status, to satisfy an exception, or to view what's on their completed report.
+The Candidate Portal and Checkr’s Candidate Experience team are there to support both candidates and you, our customers.
+You can direct your candidates to the Candidate Portal or to the Checkr Candidate Experience team when for questions about their background check status, to resolve an exception, or to learn what's on their completed report.

-Note: Checkr cannot answer any questions about your company's engagement decisions.
-For example, we can't explain to candidates why they were not engaged, because that's your decision.
-Also, if candidates want to provide a context for an offense or show evidence of rehabilitation, they must contact you directly.
+Checkr can't answer questions about your company's engagement decisions.
+For example, we can't explain to candidates why they weren't engaged because that's your decision.
+Also, if candidates want to provide context for an offense or show evidence of rehabilitation, they must contact you directly.

 Common candidate issues

-Checkr has found that the following issues are the most common reasons that candidates contact our customers.
+The issues below are the most common reasons that candidates contact you, our customers.

-- Pending County Searches: Because some counties rely on a manual records search while others are available online, the completion time of county searches vary greatly, from less than a day to several weeks.
-If a candidate reaches out to you and their report is pending in this final stage, you can redirect them to the Candidate Portal for live status/update of their background report.
-Unfortunately, there is no way to expedite this final stage of the background search and the best way for the candidate to stay informed is to periodically check the Candidate Portal.
+- Pending county searches: Some counties rely on a manual records search, but others are available online.
+This difference means that county searches have varying completion times, from less than a day to several weeks.
+If a candidate contacts you and their report is pending in this final stage, you can redirect them to the Candidate Portal for live report status updates.
+Unfortunately, there is no way to expedite this final stage of the background search.
+The best way for the candidate to stay informed is to periodically check the Candidate Portal.

-For more information, please point your candidates to Why is my background check still pending in the Checkr Candidate Help Center.
+For more information, direct candidates to Why is my background check still pending in the Checkr Candidate Help Center.

-- Social Security Number (SSN) Trace: When submitting information for their application to your company a candidate may inadvertently enter the incorrect Social Security Number.
-In this instance Checkr may be able to help.
-If candidates reach out due to a suspended report because of a Social Security Trace discrepancy, ask them to check the Candidate Portal or their email for a link to re-enter their SSN.
-Candidates can also reach out to Checkr’s Candidate Experience team to request the link to re-enter this information be emailed to the email address they have provided.
-If candidates are not able to resolve a Social Security Trace discrepancy during the exception process, you may initiate a new report with the correct SSN as provided by the candidate.
+- Social Security number (SSN) Trace: When submitting information for their application to your company, a candidate might mistype their Social Security number.
+In this situation, Checkr might be able to help.
+If a candidate contacts you after their report suspends because of an SSN Trace discrepancy, ask them to check the Candidate Portal or their email for a link to resubmit their SSN.
+The candidate can also ask the Checkr Candidate Experience team to resend the link to their email address.
+If the candidate can't resolve an SSN Trace discrepancy during the exception process, you can initiate a new report with the correct SSN that the candidate provides.

-- Inaccuracies on the report: Candidates may contact you to inform you that their report is "wrong."
-If there are any inaccuracies or information has been updated since the report was originally completed, you should redirect candidates to Checkr (as discussed above) to file a dispute, so Checkr can reinvestigate.
+- Inaccuracies on the report: A candidate might contact you to inform you that their report is "wrong."
+If the report has inaccuracies or information updated since the report originally completed, redirect the candidate to Checkr to file a dispute so that Checkr can reinvestigate.

-- Requesting a new report: Completed background reports are static, but the information used to generate them may be updated.
-Your candidate may reach out after a report is complete to provide an update on something that may have resulted in a Consider report.
-To address this concern, you can redirect the candidate back to Checkr (as discussed above) to dispute the previously reported information and update the report (if appropriate).
-You may also want to request a new report if other information on the report is outdated.
-This can be determined on a candidate-by-candidate basis and is ultimately your decision.
+- Requesting a new report: Completed background reports are static, but the information used to generate them can be updated.
+Your candidate might contact you after a report completes to update something that might have resulted in a Consider report status.
+To address this concern, you can redirect the candidate back to Checkr to dispute the previously reported information and update the report, if appropriate.
+If other report information is outdated, you might also request a new report.
+You can decide what to do for each candidate.

-- Checkr Health: When a Health Screening package is selected, your candidate may schedule their health check by logging into the Candidate Portal and choosing the screening location most convenient for them.
-If the candidate does not fulfill their Checkr Health screening within 7 days from when they initially were sent the invitation by email, the report will suspend and you will need to initiate a new report, if necessary.
-If your candidate contacts you regarding a missed health check, or fails to show up to their scheduled screening location, it is up to you to determine the appropriate next steps.
+- Checkr Health: When you select a Health Screening package, your candidate can use the Candidate Portal to schedule their health check at a convenient location.
+If the candidate doesn't complete their Checkr Health Screening within 7 days after receiving the invitation email, the report suspends.
+You must initiate a new report, if necessary.
+If your candidate contacts you about a missed health check, you decide the appropriate next steps.

-For more information, please point your candidates to Checkr Health in the Checkr Candidate Help Center.
+For more information, direct candidates to Checkr Health in the Checkr Candidate Help Center.

-- License status: Candidates’ license status may have been updated since their report was last run and they may reach out to you to inform you of the change.
-If candidates would like to update the information on their completed background report, you should redirect candidates to Checkr (as discussed above) to file a dispute, so Checkr can reinvestigate.
-If candidates reach out to you with questions about their accurate license status, you can redirect the candidate to their state’s DMV for additional information on how their license status is being reported.
+- License status: A candidate’s license status might change since their last report, and they might notify you about the change.
+If the candidate wants to update the information on their completed background report, redirect them to Checkr to file a dispute.
+Checkr can then reinvestigate.
+If a candidate contacts you to ask about their accurate license status, redirect them to their state’s DMV to learn how the DMV reports their license status.

-For more information, please point your candidates to MVR status in the Checkr Candidate Help Center.
+For more information, direct candidates to MVR status in the Checkr Candidate Help Center.

-- MVR Violations: Candidates may reach out to you to provide clarification on violations reported by the state’s Department of Motor Vehicles.
-Violations reported may include paid traffic tickets, not-at-fault accidents, and suspensions reported by the DMV resulting in a “Consider” report.
-If candidates contact you wanting to explain or with questions about accurately reported violations, accidents or paid tickets, you can redirect the candidate to their state’s DMV for additional information on how items on their MVR are being reported.
-If candidates would like to dispute information on their MVR, please redirect them to Checkr (as discussed above) to file a dispute.
+- MVR violations: A candidate might contact you to clarify violations that the state’s DMV reported.
+Reported violations might include paid traffic tickets, not-at-fault accidents, and suspensions resulting in a Consider report status.
+If a candidate contacts you wanting to explain or ask questions about accurately reported violations, accidents, or paid tickets, redirect them to their state’s DMV to learn how the DMV reports items on their MVR.
+If the candidate wants to dispute information on their MVR, redirect them to Checkr to file a dispute.

-For more information, please point your candidates to MVR status in the Checkr Candidate Help Center.
+For more information, direct candidates to MVR status in the Checkr Candidate Help Center.

 Checkr Help Center

-Checkr provides robust help documentation for both Customers and Candidates.
-Please encourage your candidates to visit our Help Center for answers to their most frequently asked questions.
+Checkr provides robust help documentation for both customers and candidates.
+Encourage your candidates to visit the Help Center for answers to their most frequently asked questions.

-- Customer and Candidate Help Center may both be accessed from http://help.checkr.com/
+- The Customer Help Center and Candidate Help Center are both at help.checkr.com.